ballerina-platform/module-ballerinax-peoplehr/README.md

 Execute the commands below to build from the source.

-* To build the package:
+* To build the ballerina package:
    ```
-   bal build -c
+   bal pack ./peoplehr
    ```
-* To build the package without tests:
+* To run tests:
    ```
-   bal build -c --skip-tests
+   bal test ./peoplehr
    ```
 ## Contributing to Ballerina